The Foundations of Inca Military Power

 Close Combat Weapons

 Axes and maces were secondary weapons used by some soldiers.
 The axe had a stone or bronze head hafted to a wooden handle, effective for chopping attacks against shields or armor.
 Maces consisted of a stone or metal head on a short handle, designed to deliver crushing blows that could incapacitate even through padded armor.
-These were often carried by officers or as backup weapons.
+These were often carried by officers or as backup weapons for when the primary weapon was lost or damaged.
+The star-headed mace, with multiple stone points radiating from a central core, was a particularly feared variant that could concentrate impact force into a small area.

 Specialized Weapons for Elite Units